NanduHasaranga/Book_Store/README.md

 # 📚 MERN Stack Online Book Store with Inventory Management

 Welcome to the **Online Book Store** project!
 This is a full-fledged web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It features an inventory management system, user authentication, and a user-friendly interface for browsing and managing books.
+It features an inventory management system, user authentication, and a user-friendly interface for browsing and managing books..

 ## 🚀 Project Features